andydixon/DaFT/README.md

 Then, reload telegraf - eg `systemctl reload telegraf`

+## Admin Interface

+A basic administrative interface is provided in the `/admin` location.
+This interface offers full CRUD capabilities—allowing you to create, update, and delete configurations.

+**Important Security Notice:**

+- The `/admin/` area does **not** include any built-in authentication or authorization mechanisms.
+- It is your responsibility to secure this endpoint if you choose to use it in a production environment.
+- Alternatively, if you do not need this interface, it is recommended that you remove the `/public/admin/` folder entirely to prevent unauthorised access.

 ## Troubleshooting

 - Federaliser returns an **HTTP 500 error** if something goes wrong (e.g., invalid query, database connection issues, configuration errors).